nrbns/Regen-v1/PRIVACY.md

 # Privacy Policy

-**OmniBrowser** is designed with privacy as a core principle.
+**Regen** is designed with privacy as a core principle.
 This document explains how we handle your data.

 ## Data Collection